SeismicCycleRacing/SCR-blog/_posts/2024-08-18-Huttcross-Round-5.markdown

 I just went as fast as I could.

 The rest of the race went by much the same, although the southerly picked up around lap 3 which dropped the speeds a bit.
-Combined with fatigue and continued deterioration of the course, my later lap times slowed a bit.
-I was partly glad that the organisers stopped the race after 5 laps, although that did mean my race was only 45 minutes long.
-It made sense to get people off a little early given the conditions, and with a lap taking close to 12 minutes for some people, the people that I hadn't quite lapped ended up closer to an hour.
+Combined with fatigue and the continued deterioration of the course, my later lap times slowed a bit.
+I was somewhat glad that the organisers stopped the race after 5 laps, although that did mean my race was only 45 minutes long.
+It made sense to get people off a little early given the conditions, and with a lap taking close to 12 minutes for some people, the people that I hadn't quite lapped ended up closer to an hour, and would have been quite a long way over had we done another lap.

+All in all, it was another good race.
+It was nice to come away with another win by a good margin, and great to get a mudbath race in this season.
+My bike is not grateful for it and is in dire need of a new BB and headset, as well as new brake pads (again).
+I'm so grateful to the Huttcross team for continuing to put this series on.

 And just like that, the CX season in NZ is over for me for another year.
 This was definitely my best CX season yet, and I have been doing it a while now (see video below for a bit of 2011 Moonshine).
 I'm now looking forward to two UCI CX races in the UK in September and a Gravel World Series race the week after before a week completely off the bike.
 I'll then be back to NZ and back to some less structured training leading up to the Whaka 100 and Edition Zero Gravel.
+Right now I'm recovering from a bone graft in my jaw to repair some damage around an implant from a bike accident 18 years ago.

 <div class="strava-embed-placeholder" data-embed-type="activity" data-embed-id="12175128888" data-style="standard" data-from-embed="false"></div><script src="https://strava-embeds.com/embed.js"></script>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fYkxrgN0L0A?si=-B3HdF5i3-tMfOKO" title="Ricoh Riott Cyclocross" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>